JCWasmx86/mesonlsp/src/README.md

 Provides capabilities to analyse meson code.

 Depends on: libtypenamespace, libwrap, libast
-Status: In Progress
+Status: Mostly done
 ### libjsonrpc
 Implements the JSON-RPC protocol.

-Status: Mostly done
+Status: Done
 ### liblsptypes
 Provides the types needed for a language server.

+Status: In Progress
 ### libls
 Combines libjsonrpc and liblsptypes to an abstract class

 Depends on: libjsonrpc, liblsptypes
+Status: In Progress
 ### liblangserver
 Implements the language server.

 Depends on: libwrap, libanalyze
+Status: In Progress
 ## Design Aspects
 - No dynamically linked dependencies
 - Minimal number of dependencies